Big Cities and Elder Abuse Concerns

-But according to Zeiff, whether there is stormy weather or not, her and several coworkers work on at least 30 cases of elder abuse every month.
-She said that their program is the only program on Staten Island that is dedicated to assisting abused senior citizens.
+But according to Zeiff, whether there is stormy weather or not, she and several coworkers work on at least 30 cases of elder abuse every month.
+She said that their program is the only program on Staten Island dedicated to assisting abused senior citizens.
 The social workers run into cases of physical neglect, financial exploitation, sexual abuse, domestic violence, along with verbal and emotional mistreatment.

 Even with the groups and agencies uniting to raise awareness of the increasing elder abuse problem and developing strategies to battle it, they are at risk.
-The funding for these programs was recently subject to cuts, even though they were once assumed to be included in the city budget.
+These programs' funding was recently subject to cuts, even though they were once assumed to be included in the city budget.
 They are now faced with yearly campaigns to renew their contracts.

 Under Funding of Senior Centers

-The director of public policy for the Council of Senior Centers and Services, Bobbie Sackman, said that the programs now receive a total of $800,000 a year in discretionary City Council funding, for approximately 300 senior centers in five boroughs.
-They are severely under-resourced when looking at the size of the area that must be covered and the intensity of the cases, Sackman said.
+The director of public policy for the Council of Senior Centers and Services, Bobbie Sackman, said that the programs now receive $800,000 a year in discretionary City Council funding for approximately 300 senior centers in five boroughs.
+Sackman said they are severely under-resourced when looking at the size of the area that must be covered and the intensity of the cases.

 The Under-Reported Crisis

 Social workers are operating with small staffs and modest funding while facing rising caseloads.
 The social workers are conducting intensive casework.
 And in some instances, it means listening for hours in counseling sessions.
-Also, they are making daily home visits, accompanying clients to court hearings, to the bank and staying in touch with other agencies.
+They are also making daily home visits, accompanying clients to court hearings, the bank, and staying in touch with other agencies.

 One of the agencies includes the Adult Protective Services or NYPD.
-They also hold outreach sessions for senior centers, first responders, police precincts, religious organizations, hospitals, bank tellers and others to provide education in the signs of elder abuse and how to get help or make referrals.
+They also hold outreach sessions for senior centers, first responders, police precincts, religious organizations, hospitals, bank tellers, and others to educate on the signs of elder abuse and how to get help or make referrals.

 Elderly Abuse a Public Epidemic?